kanaria69/Mainecoco/README.md

-## Why is the ocean always blue?
-Because the shore never waves back.
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.